Zymbit-Docs/docs/content/bootware-preview/_index.md

 The Zboot process will now take place.
 On the console, you will see:

 * “Loading zboot please wait…” message, which takes around 4-5min.
+* The A/B partitions will be configured and setup for LUKS encryption protected by the Zymbit HSM
 * It will then take a few minutes to get/unpack tarballs from the image.
 * It will take some time to unpack the image into the A/B root partitions - approximately 7 minutes, each.
 * Once it's done unpacking the image to the A and B partitions, it will boot into the updated ACTIVE partition.
 You can use `lsblk` to examine the partitions.

+## Reload all utilities

+The Bootware utilities are needed for Bootware to function.
+If not included in your newly loaded image, you will need to load the utilities into your partition(s).

+## Recovery

+Each successful boot will clear a max_boot_failure counter.
+A max_boot_failure count of 3 (currently not user configurable) will trigger the recovery mechanism.
+The BACKUP partition will become the ACTIVE partition.
+If neither can boot, the endpoint with a good image will be loaded.

+## Force Failover

+## Automatic Update Process

+Bootware is configured with a cronjob that will check your endpoint for a new image once every minute.
+If Bootware detects a new image, it will attempt to pull down the new image and reload to the BACKUP partition.
+The BACKUP partition will then be set as the ACTIVE partition for the next boot.
+If the next boot fails, Bootware will move the ACTIVE partition back to the original ACTIVE partition.

 ## Change Active/Backup Partitions
+OUT OF DATE FOR PREVIEW2
 To switch the Active partition manually, edit /boot/cmdline.txt and change the root= parameter to point at the other partition:

 Current Partition Active: